 So why did the good folks at Austin Inno consider us “on fire?”
 Here are three great reasons:

 1. 2016 has been a tremendous growth year for us!
 From our launch in Los Angeles, to our expansion into Florida (starting with Miami and Fort Lauderdale and then Orlando and Tampa), we’ve more than doubled the list of cities we serve.
 We’ve also seen triple digit growth in drivers, employees and most importantly, revenue.
 Now that’s scorching!

 2. Over the summer, we announced Intelligent Dispatch™, a fast and scalable dispatch system that operates 24/7/365 to automatically and consistently respond to delivery requests within seconds.
-The technology features artificial intelligence-like decision-making capabilities that take into account real-time traffic conditions, geospatial information, order timeliness, and current agent capacity.
+The technology features artificial intelligence-like decision-making capabilities that take into account real-time traffic conditions, geospatial information, order timeliness, and current driver capacity.
 This announcement marked a game-changing update to our back-end infrastructure, and put us leaps and bounds ahead of the extremely manual dispatch process that many courier services still use today.